noahehall/theBookOfNoah/architecture/interface-oriented-design.md

     - advantages
       - you can store the cmds in a file, which later can be read and executed
   - graphical user interfaces

+### data interfaces
+  - when the methods correspond to those in a class that contains mostly attributes
+  -  the methods in the interface typically set/retrieve values of the attributes
+  -  implementations of data interfaces have state which consists of the set of values of all attributes in the class
+  -  e.g.
+    - data transfer object (DTO)
+      - methods refer only to attributes of the object

+### service interfaces
+  - a module whoose methods that act on the parameters pased to it rather than the attributes of the implementation
+  - typically consist of mostly methods and little if any attributes outside of those associated with providing the service,
+  - e.g.
+    - command interface
+      - usually contain only service mmethods
   -

+### service provider interfaces
+  - variation of the service interface
+  - adds methods to the interface that controls the life cycle of the service provider

+### data access interfaces

 # interface contracts
   - agreement between users of interfaces and their implementation